tzabcoder/OrderBookSimulator/SPEC.md

 5. *Immediate-Or-Cancel* - order to fill as much as possible immediately, remainder is canceled
 6. *Iceberg* - large order revealed in smaller chunks

+Limit, stop, and iceberg orders require a price to be specified.
+If a price is specified for the other order types, it will be ignored.

 ```cpp
 enum class OrderSide {
 	BUY,